Navina-09-glitch/Python-projects/README.md

-# Python Concept Programs
+🐍 Python Concept Programs

-This repository contains Python programs demonstrating fundamental concepts.
-All programs are designed to read data dynamically from the keyboard and illustrate how Python works step by step.
+This repository contains Python programs that demonstrate fundamental concepts of the language.
+All programs are designed to read data dynamically from the keyboard and illustrate step‑by‑step execution.

-Operators and Expressions in Python
+🔢 Operators and Expressions
 Arithmetic Operators → +, -, *, /, %

 Assignment Operators → =, +=, -=, *=, /=